Comprehensive Guide To Progressive Wage Model

 Introduction

-As a financial SME or young entrepreneur in Singapore, you may have heard of the Progressive Wage Model (PWM) and its impact on the local workforce.
-In this comprehensive guide, we’ll explore what PWM is, how it works, and its benefits for businesses and employees.
-We’ll also address concerns about potential loopholes and provide step-by-step instructions for SMEs interested in adopting the PWM.
+As a Singaporean SMEs, you may be familiar with the Progressive Wage Model (PWM) and its influence on the local labour.
+This detailed explanation will explain what PWM is, how it works, and how it helps businesses and people.
+We'll also give detailed guidance for SMEs interested in implementing the PWM.

 As of 2021, around 1,900 companies in Singapore have been accredited for uplifting lower-wage workers through the Progressive Wage Model (PWM).
 In the food services industry, entry-level local workers must be paid at least S$1,750 under the PWM.
 Recently, the PWM has also been extended to the waste sector, with up to 3,000 local workers set to benefit from the scheme.
 By adopting the PWM, businesses can not only improve the lives of their workers but also enhance their workforce quality and productivity.